 Keeping warm is the most essential thing for Knell and his wife, Lyn—who used to be a commercial pilot before she boarded an earthship—so they open the blinds on the large south-facing windows when they wake up.
 The houses, at least the ones located in the northern hemisphere, are usually U-shaped buildings with large, greenhouse-like windows facing south to allow for maximum sun absorption.
 The walls are often built from old tires filled with earth or concrete—any material that will absorb and store heat during the day and push it back into the house during the night.

 "Everything revolves around the sun," Knell said.
 Earthships don't just look like a greenhouse—in a sense they are greenhouses, complete with a whole garden full of food behind the line of large windows.
-With limes, avocados, a kiwi tree, and a whole host of other herbs and spices, Knell's 28 square meters of garden is a source of instant breakfast when combined with fresh eggs from one of his six hens.
+With limes, avocados, a kiwi tree, and a whole host of other herbs and spices, Knell's 91 square feet of garden is a source of instant breakfast when combined with fresh eggs from one of his six hens.
 "I'm looking at an orange right now that's turning bright," he told me on the phone.
 "It'll be ready to be eaten in a couple of days."

 "You do have to control your house.
 You have to consider it a living, breathing thing," he said.